i-am-jc/famcon25/2/i_am_brave.md

 Thank you for this, **Rainier**.
 No matter what we go through, our family will remember that Jesus is always with us.

 <mark>**Mom:**</mark>
-For now, we must return to our Galileeâ€” our own households.
+For now, we must return to our Galilee— our own households.
 Kids, are you ready to go home?

 <mark>**Children:**</mark>
 **Yes!**